 Xia Xiaowan, who used to love social gatherings and was deeply interested in expressing humanity and life struggles in his art, has also become enormously successful on the international art market.
 He says he wishes everyone would leave him alone, referring to business contacts who make demands on his time.
 He also says he has no particular social message in his art….that he is only interested in pure form.
 Can this be true?
 What is his thinking on the development of forms?
 How does he manage his professional life with his inner drive to paint and draw what he feels?
 What are his external and internal challenges?

 The third main character was actually a pair of vagabond artists.
 Heiyang and Mushi were two young painters from Sichuan who promoted themselves under the group name “Blue Belly.”
 They migrated illegally to Beijing in the early 1990s to join the modern art scene.
-Several years later, I learned from Heiyang that his friend Mushi had returned to their hometown in Chongqing and gotten married.
-Heiyang has stayed on painting in Beijing all these years.
-One part of the documentary will be to reconnect with Heiyang and possibly even to go to Chongqing to find his old pal Mushi.
-How have the past 25 years treated these unofficial artists, and did they achieve the better life they sought?
+Heiyang stayed on painting in Beijing all these years, surviving modestly.
+Mushi returned to Sichuan and became an antiques dealer to make a living.
+Art in Smog visits Mushi in Chongqing to ask how he has managed his life, and what about his art?

 The public impact will be to raise questions about the essence of art and to explore the spiritual challenges in a consumerist society, a politically constrained environment, and a globally competitive world.
-Does East vs. West matter?
-Do wealth and fame matter?
-Is there a cultural identity that Chinese artists need to hold onto or resist?
 How do the artists’ lives and works enhance our understanding of tensions in China, and the world, today?